 At a time when there is more information available to us, from every possible viewpoint and from any platform or group that decides they know best, one of the hardest things can be me making sense of it all.

-Kate D'Adamo has been at the forefront of Sex Workers rights advocacy for the better part of a decade, working as a policy advocate for the Sex Workers Project at the Urban Justice Center, as well as half a dozen other roles in front and behind the scenes.
-She is uniquely qualified to offer an informed perspective on news and issues surrounding the Service Provider community, and to help unpack complicated goings on.
+Kate D'Adamo has been at the forefront of Sex Workers rights advocacy for the better part of a decade, working as a policy advocate for the Sex Workers Project at the Urban Justice Center, as well as half a dozen other roles in front of and behind the scenes.
+She is uniquely qualified to offer an informed perspective on news and issues surrounding the Sex Work community, and to help unpack complicated goings on.

 Previous #KatesAccount entries: